bheimbu/evolutionary_ecology/docs/source/section.rst

    MrBayes > burnin=# (the first # trees must be discarded, because they have low likelihoods compared to the later trees.
 They should not be incuded in the final analysis as they very likely are very „untrue“ and would corrupt the posterior probabilities)

 .. note::
-  - the burnin should be at least 10% of the sampled trees, 25% is also a common value for burnin.
-If you were running a chain with 1,000,000 generations with a sample-frequency of 100 (every 100th generation was saved) the command to discard 10% would be: burnin=1000
+  The burnin should be at least 10% of the sampled trees, 25% is also a common value for burnin.
+If you were running a chain with 1,000,000 generations with a sample-frequency of 100 (every 100th generation was saved) the command to discard 10% would be: burnin=1000.

-  - has to be defined after `sump` (for parameters) and after `sumt` (for tree topologies), while the burnin values should be identical for both
+  It has to be defined after `sump` (for parameters) and after `sumt` (for tree topologies), while the burnin values should be identical for both.

   .. code-block:: text